pslucas0212/OpenShiftOnVMWare-Part-2/README.md

 ```
 oc get oauth cluster -o yaml > /tmp/oauth.yaml
 ```
 -  Update the spec section of the OAuth.yaml file.
 After updating the file we will update our OpenShift cluster with the new yaml file.
+Note that he name for the httpasswd entry is the derived from the name of the secret we create above.
 ```
 spec:
   identityProviders:
+  - htpasswd:
+      fileData:
-  - name: cluster-users
+        name: cluster-users
     mappingMethod: claim
+    name: myusers
     type: HTPasswd
-    htpasswd:
-      fileData:
-        name: cluster-users
 ```
 ```
 $ oc replace -f /tmp/oauth.yaml